An X-Ray Laser of Concepts

 2) UV laser driven upconversion

-3) Frequency and polarization mixing of driving lasers in extreme nonlinear optics
+3) Frequency and angular momentum mixing of driving lasers in extreme nonlinear optics

-Some of the lab research goals are to produce bright coherent X-ray light from small scale systems, at photon energies of 1-10 keV and greater with unprecedented attosecond-to-zeptosecond pulse durations, and with arbitrary spectral, spatial, temporal shape, and spin and orbital angular momentum.
+Some of the main research goals of the group are to produce bright coherent X-ray light from laboratory-scale systems, at photon energies of 1-10 keV and greater with unprecedented attosecond-to-zeptosecond pulse durations, and with arbitrary spectral, spatial, temporal shape, and spin and orbital angular momentum.

 T. Popmintchev et al., US Patent 2008/2013.